macchiato-dev/ristretto/notebook-view.md

   connectedCallback() {
     this.attachShadow({mode: 'open'})
     this.shadowRoot.adoptedStyleSheets = [this.constructor.styles]
-    this.notebookPane = document.createElement('markdown-view')
+    this.sidebarView = document.createElement('sidebar-view')
-    this.notebookPane.value = this.notebook
+    this.sidebarView.notebook = this.notebook
     this.split = document.createElement('split-view')
     this.split.addEventListener('split-view-resize', e => {
       const x = e.detail.offsetX - this.offsetLeft